balos1/sundials/recent_changes.md

 The `NVECTOR_TRILINOS` module has been updated to work with Trilinos 12.18+.
 This update changes the local ordinal type to always be an `int`.

+In CVODE and CVODES the new set function `CVodeSetMaxStepsBetweenLSetup` has been added to set the frequency of calls to the linear solver setup function and in ARKODE the function `ARKStepSetMaxStepsBetweenLSet` has been depreated and replaced with `ARKStepSetMaxStepsBetweenLSetup`.

 ## Changes to SUNDIALS in release 5.3.0